pingcap/community/README.md

 ## Acknowledge

-The [Kubernetes](https://github.com/kubernetes/community), [Apache](http://activemq.apache.org/becoming-a-committer.html) and [Docker](https://github.com/docker/community) community pages give us lots of good ideas about how to buide a community.
+The [Kubernetes](https://github.com/kubernetes/community), [Apache](http://activemq.apache.org/becoming-a-committer.html) and [Docker](https://github.com/docker/community) community pages give us lots of good ideas about how to buid a community.
 Thank you!